• Skip to main content

 • 2 cups shredded Mexican blend cheese

-• 4 cups Fritos
+• 4 cups corn chips Fritos

-• 2 cups torn iceberg lettuce
+• 2 cups torn or shredded iceberg lettuce

-• 1 tomato large, chopped
+• 1 large tomato, chopped

 Instructions

-• Preheat the oven to 350 degrees.
+• Preheat the oven to 350°F.

 • Heat a large skillet over medium-high heat.
 When the pan is hot, add the ground beef.
 Break the meat into large pieces using a potato masher or fork.
 Let it brown for several minutes, and do not stir it.
 Once the meat cooks for a few minutes and starts to brown on one side, break it up into smaller pieces and continue cooking it until more of it has browned.
 Stir once more and break up any remaining larger pieces.
 Continue cooking until all of the meat has browned.
-This should take about six to eight minutes total.
-Remove the skillet from the heat and drain any grease.
+This should take about six to eight minutes in total.
+Remove the skillet from the heat and drain any excess grease.

 • Put the skillet back on the burner and add the taco seasoning and ⅔ cup of water.
 Bring the mixture to a boil.
 Reduce the heat and simmer uncovered for three to four minutes or until all of the water has been absorbed.